abilandz/PH8124/Lecture_9/Lecture_9.md

 ### 3. Online monitoring: **tail -f**<a name="tail"></a>
-In general, we can view the whole content of the file with the **cat** command, or if we want paging to appear one screen at a time we can use commands like **more** or **less**.
-On the other hand, we can select and view only the select part of the file with commands like **sed**.
-For instance, if the starting file named 'example.txt' has the following content:
+In general, we can view the whole content of the file with the **cat** command, or if we want paging to appear one screen at a time we can use commands like **more** or **less** (for larger files **less** is faster than **more** because it does not wait to read the whole file before it starts displaying its content).
+On the other hand, we can select and view only the part of the file with commands like **sed**.
+For instance, if the file named 'example.txt' has the following content:
 ```bash
 line 1
 line 2